 - Attempting to discourage an individual’s proper participation in, or use of, the conduct system.

 - Attempting to influence the impartiality of any member of a conduct proceeding prior to, during and/or after a conduct meeting and/or hearing.

 - Retaliation against any person participating in the conduct process.

 - Failure to comply with consequences imposed following a conduct proceeding.

 - Influencing or attempting to influence another person to commit an abuse of the conduct system.

 Violations of Missouri State University’s Tobacco Use/Smoking Policy.

-Any member of the university community (complainant) may file a complaint against any student for misconduct (respondent).
-The complaint may be prepared in writing or notice may be given in another manner and directed to the dean of students office, which is responsible for the administration of the university conduct system.
-Any charge should be submitted as soon as is reasonably possible after the event takes place, but in any case, no longer than 12 months from the date the person knew or should have known the facts, unless otherwise required by law.
+Any member of the university community may file a complaint against any student or student organization for alleged violations of this Code.
+The complaint may be prepared in writing or notice may be given in another manner and directed to the office of student conduct, which has been given responsibility of the administration of the university conduct system.
+Any complaint should be submitted as soon as is reasonably possible after the event takes place, but in any case, no longer than twelve (12) months from the date the person knew or should have known of the alleged violation.
 In most cases students will not undergo more than one conduct process within the university for the same incident.
-For example, if a student is assigned consequences from their academic department for an incident, the student will not typically face conduct charges for the same incident.

 - The sections of the Code or other university policies allegedly violated

-- Date, time, and place the alleged violation occurred
+- Date, time and place the alleged violation occurred (if available)

 - A concise summary of the alleged violation